Olivier Baroux

 Olivier Baroux (born 5 January 1964) is a French actor, comedian, writer and director who has acted both on stage and on screen.
 He first became known in forming with Kad Merad, the duo Kad & Olivier then went solo, while finding Kad regularly.
 Baroux's movies on Le Tuche is inspired by the hurdles of the American dream.
 He is married to his wife Coralie since 2009.
-Baroux is set to appear in Les Tuche 3, with filming beginning in August 2018.
+Baroux appeared in Les Tuche 3.